khetansarvesh/NLP/README.md

 # $\color{cyan}{Preference\ Alignment\ (posttraining) }$
+There are two methods to do this, namely, RLHF and DPO.
 More information about this is available [here](https://khetansarvesh.medium.com/preference-alignment-0b67777fa7af)